 The Japanese post office offers banking services and you can easily open a bank account here instead of at a regular bank.
 Getting a Japan Post Savings Account means that you’ll be able to access your bank account wherever you travel within Japan.
 Not all banks are available nationwide, so many travellers and foreigners choose to set up an account with Japan Post for convenience.

 6. Withdrawing money

-Post offices are one of the few places where you can withdraw money from international debit cards (another being at 7 eleven).
+Post offices are one of the places in Japan where you can withdraw money from international debit cards.
 Keep in mind, however, that a Japanese post office isn’t open 24 hours of the day so check the opening hours before going.
 Look for the green international ATM and you’ll be set.

 7. Sending money home

-If you have been living and earning money in Japan you might want to send some of it home.
+If you have been earning money in Japan you might want to send some of it home.
 This can be done through your bank, or through the post office.
-Make sure that your country accepts these kinds of transfers, and also make sure that you can show that tax has been withdrawn (either in Japan or your own country) for the money you send.
+Make sure that your country accepts these kinds of transfers.
+Also make sure that you can show that tax has been withdrawn (either in Japan or your own country) for the money you send.

 8. Picking up mail

-If you missed the delivery of a package you can easily get it resent to your house, just follow our guide about redelivery service in Japan.
+If you missed the delivery of a package you can easily get it resent to your house, just follow our guide about the redelivery service in Japan.
 You can also choose to go to a Japanese post office to pick it up.
-This service might only be available at some post offices, and obviously within the opening hours.
-But it’s an option.
+This service might only be available at some post offices and only within opening hours.
+But, it’s an option.